 Selling your car is likely to raise the largest amount of money – although once sold, you’ll obviously no longer have your vehicle.

-If you need funds fairly urgently, a pitfall is that selling a car takes time.
+If you need funds fairly urgently, there is an obvious pitfall – selling a car takes time.

 It’s never a good idea to rush this process, or you risk getting less than its true market value.
 Rather investigate all offers and options.